anaconda/anaconda-auth/README.md

 ### HTTPError

-In addition to the two special cases above all HTTPError exceptions thrown during CLI subcommands will be handled to provide the error code and reason.
+In addition to the two special cases above, all HTTPError exceptions thrown during CLI subcommands will be handled to provide the error code and reason.

-For example a subcommand using BaseClient or a subclass of it may make a bad request.
+For example, a subcommand using BaseClient or a subclass of it may make a bad request.

 ```python
 @plugin.subcommand('do-something')